 Big data is a whole new world in the technology universe and its popularity has expanded from being a relatively unknown term to a widely-adopted method for improving business activities.
 A lot of organisations have implemented results from big data analysis to their business strategies.
-In the recent years, the number of opportunities in big data has increased and if you want to be a part of this lucrative industry, you can start with a big data certification course.
+In recent years, the number of opportunities in big data has increased and if you want to be a part of this lucrative industry, you can start with a big data certification course.

 Let’s jump in: